smnorris/bcfishpass/01_prep/07_gradient_barriers/README.md

     ./gradient_barriers.sh

-To change the slope thresholds of interest or the interval at which slope is measured, edit `sql/gradient_barriers.sql`
+To change the slope thresholds of interest or the interval at which slope is measured, edit `sql/gradient_barriers.sql`.
+Note however that this script only identifies the locations of gradient breaks, to change the slope value that is used as a barrier, edit the `barriers_gradient_<grade>` files in `../02_model/sql` and modify `../02_model/model.sh` accordingly.